gurbirdhillon/FirebaseNetAdmin/README.md

 For getting data
 * Get
+* GetArray
 * GetWithKeyInjected
+* GetArrayWithKeyInjected

 with their corresponding async methods

 Examples:
-Let's say you have this structure in firebase `-users/{userId}/events`
+Let's say you have this structure in Firebase:

+`-users/{userId}/events`

                       --EventKey1